samliumay/samliumay/README.md

-- A highly motivated computer science student at TEDU.
+- A extremly highly motivated computer science student.
+- I will focus on cyber security domain.
+I am not sure which part of the cyber security will I focus on.
+- My previous internships are mostly full-stack developing.
 - Worked at SAVRONIK for my first summer internship.
 (For more information about company: http://www.savronik.com.tr/en/home/)
     - I developed tester program for easy testing of main project.(JavaFX used for UI.
 TCP/IP protocols used for connection between main program and tester program.)
     - Assisted software engineers by fixing some of the minor bugs at the main program.